angelicia-koh/CS50x_week1_mario-less/README.md

 The pseudocode given by CS50x to help with coding:
 1. Prompt the user for the pyramid’s height
 2. Print a pyramid of that height

+2 files.
+1 from week 1, in c language
+1 from week 6, in python language